dalenguyen/firebase-wordpress-plugin/README.md

 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Firebase WordPress is a plugin that helps to integrate Firebase features to WordPress
+Integrate Firebase is a plugin that helps to integrate Firebase features to WordPress

 ## Description

-The Firebase for WordPress Plugin will help to you allow user to login to your WordPress interface - not to WordPress dashboard - from Google Firebase authentication.
+The Integrate Firebase Plugin will help to you allow user to login to your WordPress interface - not to WordPress dashboard - from Google Firebase authentication.
 You can show info of logged in show and able to show data that is only available to your firebase's users.

 ### Links